ros-drivers/ros2_ouster_drivers/README.md

 ros2 launch ros2_ouster tins_driver_launch.py
 ```

-Alternatively, you can change the metadata being used by specifying the metadata filepath as shown:
+Alternatively, you can change the metadata being used by specifying the metadata filepath as shown below.
+You can generate a metadata file using the `getMetadata` service as shown in the previous section.

 ```
 ros2 launch ros2_ouster tins_driver_launch.py metadata_filepath:=/path/to/metadata.json